 I sincerely do hope they continue with the development of 18 Floors though, as this game has shown that the team have a lot of talent in both creating puzzles and also building truly immersive environments.

-**Update from the publisher: Two more floors are being added to the game later this year as FREE DLC!
+Update from the publisher: Two more floors are being added to the game later this year as FREE DLC!
 They are then going to concentrate on creating the next set of floors.
-So that’s awesome!**
+So that’s awesome!
+Update on the update, the two floors are now included but there’s been no confirmation on if we’ll get more than the four included floors.**

 Graphically, 18 Rooms is up there with the clearest and most realistic PSVR games I’ve played.
-Once you don the headset and awake within the creepy room, you’ll think your actually there.
+Once you don the headset and awake within the creepy room, you’ll think you’re actually there.
 I was picking up items and putting them on the table as I re-arranged the pieces together and at one point I actually leant onto the desk thinking it was there!
 Luckily I remembered just in time so I didn’t fall over though!
 There are also a few rather unique effects within the game such as a mirror you can pick up and use – if you look through it one way then you can see everything behind you (albeit without certain items as it’s a bare-bones reflection), but if you look through it the other way then you see what the room looked like in the past!

 As a test, I brought the mirror right up to my eyes and I slipped and accidentally rammed it into my face!
 I wasn’t expecting much but the game didn’t disappoint, I was instantly transported to the room of the past!
 I could walk around and look at how the room looked before it became a puzzle room!
 This serves no purpose other than a trophy, but it was cool regardless!
 I kind of wished the developers had incorporated this into one of the puzzles, maybe had the solution scribbled out in the puzzle room but in the past, it was there for you to read – for example.